Excidion/reproML/docs/structure.md

 │   ├── helper         <- Helper files for docs deployment.
 You can ignore these.
 │   ├── index.md       <- Landing page, describe the project and team.
 │   ├── business.md    <- Document business context and goals.
+│   ├── model.md       <- Document modeling from data to ML.
 │   ├── code.md        <- Document code.
-│   └── structure.md   <- Ducoment tools and technical organization.
+│   └── structure.md   <- Document tools and technical organization.
 You are here.
 │
 ├── models <dvc>       <- Trained and serialized models and other artifacts │   └── logs           <- Logfiles and plots from training and prediction